garydunkerley/garydunkerley.github.io/_pages/research.md

 ---

 ---
 My research focuses on links, spatial graphs, and surfaces in 4-manifolds.
 In particular, my work focuses on obtaining information about surfaces bounded by links by means of the Heegaard Floer homology package and related invariants.
-Lately, I have been very interested in the \(\Upsilon\) invariant of Oszváth, Stipsicz, and Szabó.
+Lately, I have been very interested in the $\Upsilon$ invariant of Oszváth, Stipsicz, and Szabó.

 ---